chevron-down Created with Sketch Beta.

 The ABA LOSF Selection Committee consists of volunteer legal professionals.
 We make every effort to go through the review process as quickly as possible to inform applicants.
 Please do not email inquiring about the status of your application.
 We will contact applicants directly when the review process is complete.

-Questions can be sent to [email protected] or [email protected].
+Questions can be sent to [email protected] and [email protected].